-Kelvin is an experienced litigation lawyer and in addition has a niche expertise and understanding of the insurance sector.
+Kelvin is an experienced litigation lawyer and in addition has a niche expertise and understanding of the Pan European insurance sector.
 Kelvin qualified as a Solicitor in 2000 having trained with a firm in the South West.
 Kelvin was appointed to the Law Society Specialist Personal Injury Panel in 2004.
 Kelvin joined Trethowans LLP as a Partner in November 2010.
 Since joining Trethowans LLP he has been appointed to the Southampton Insurance Institute Council becoming President for 2015/16 and to the Hampshire Chamber of Commerce Legal Committee.

 Kelvin acts for Domestic and European Insurance companies mainly in connection with defending motor claims cases.
 Kelvin has also established a niche practice in relation to claims involving animals having acted for the successful party in the leading case of Mirvahedy v Henley which was decided in 2003 in the House of Lords (the case in which the court defined the responsibilities of keepers of animals under Section 2 of the Animals Act 1971).
 As a result of this he is also a member of the Equine and Animals Lawyers Association.

 - Insurance Litigation